threefoldfoundation/threefold_data/content/blog/twitter_mastodon/twitter_mastodon.md

 category: [foundation]
 image: ./twitter_mastodon.png
 image_caption: "Twitter, Mastodon, and Why We’re Evolving the Internet"
-excerpt: Greetings fellow decentralization lovers, I am in search of people looking to contribute to what is now the largest decentralized network in the world, working towards the goal of providing a decentralized internet that breaks down barriers to information and compute resource access.
-Our network provides digital equality to all users while placing the control of their data back into their hands.
+excerpt: What’s happening with Twitter is just the latest warning of the dangers of the centralized Internet, and the fact that people are leaving is the latest signal that the world is increasingly ready for a decentralized digital world.
 authors: [sam_taggart,victoria_obeegadoo]
-created: 2022-11-18
+created: 2022-11-21
 ---

-# Twitter, Mastodon, and Why We’re Evolving the Internet
+## Twitter, Mastodon, and Why We’re Evolving the Internet

 With Elon Musk’s acquisition of Twitter becoming official at the end of October, many people have become uncomfortable with the idea of a single controversial billionaire with a lot on his plate having that level of power over a platform used by hundreds of millions of people worldwide – making decisions that look to be putting the company, the platform, and its users in jeopardy, at least in the short term.